 ‘Tengoku’ offers veritable Japanese cuisine inspired by the ancient techniques and presentation of Osaka’s cooking masters and brought to you with a contemporary and fun twist.

 Open time: Daily 6pm-10pm

 Closed Tuesdays and Wednesdays

 Resevation: +66 (0)76 629 999phuket.intercontinental.com/dining/tengoku

-Tengoku is open every Thursday to Monday from 6:00pm-10:00pm.
-Reservations are highly recommended.
-Located in the InterContinental Phuket Resort, there is plenty of parking on-site.
+Tengoku is open Monday, Thursday, Friday, Saturday and Sunday from 6:00pm-10:00pm.
+Reservations are paramount, and there is plenty of parking on-site.